abdollahpouri/8-puzzle/README.md

 # 8-puzzle
-A java implementation of 8-puzzle using many algorithms such as:
-DFS (Depth First Search)
+This is a Java implementation for a the popular 8uzzle problem using many search algorithms such as DFS (Depth First Search)
 BFS (Breadth First Search)
 Iterative Deepening